WhiteChair/ChurnRate/README.md

 _We are scored on best AUC score._

+## Uploading a result

+we are group 7
+our pw: featspaw

 ## Data
 The data set describes a churn setting for telco customers of a Latin-American telco provider.
 The label ("CHURN") describes a binary target established as follows: